modernweb-dev/web/docs/docs/test-runner/browsers/playwright.md

 };
 ```

-### Testing multiple browsers
+## Testing multiple browsers

-For each browser you can add a separate browser launcher
+For each browser, you can add a separate browser launcher

 ```js
 const { playwrightLauncher } = require('@web/test-runner-playwright');